Affiliated Health Insurers :

 Check

 A follow-up appointment is usually made the next day after your surgery.
 The recovery following corneal transplantation depends on the type of procedure.
-Your surgeon will exaplin the recovery process in detail based on your condition.
+Your surgeon will explain the recovery process in detail based on your condition.

 5